mxochicale/open-science-stories-2021/story/text/README.md

 on how I started, what I have learnt and where I am heading to.

 [_* Using pirate software_]
 I became genuinely interested in science when I was in my bachelor degree but to my surprise I faced the experience of paywalls for papers as well as limited software functions due to close licence.
-So, my thirst to knowledge led me to do unethical behaviour to then consume pirate software.
+So, my thirst for knowledge led me to use pirate software, which felt unethical.
-However, I did not feel that was the right direction of doing good science to which such constant search led me to discover GNU/Linux operating system (OS), in short LINUX I was so happy to heard that GNU/Linux allows users to modify, to share and to distribute software for free!
+I did not feel that was the right way of doing good science.
+My search for better alternatives led me to discover GNU/Linux operating system (in short Linux).
+I was so happy to hear that Linux allows users to modify, to share and to distribute software for free!
 Amazing! isn't it?

 [_* Migration to GNU/Linux OS_]
-However, back in Mexico around the year of 2000, I experienced a bit of a steep learning curve of using GNU/Linux OS because I knew few LINUX users, to then found the few supported hardware for my computers.
+However, around the year of 2000 in Mexico, by the way soy Mexicano, I experienced a bit of a steep learning curve of using Linux because I knew few LINUX users.
-But luckily thorough the previous two decades, I have meet more LINUX users, I have sensed more activity in various forums, and the LINUX environment has been become more friendly.
+But luckily during the two decades that followed, I met more LINUX users.
+I have sensed more activity in various forums, and the LINUX environment has become more friendly.
 Similarly, many projects such as Ubuntu or Mozilla are now good examples of functional business models that allow their development moving forward and keep growing their communities.

 [_* no free knowledge_]
-But that is the case of software, how about knowledge?
+If that is the case of software, how about knowledge?
-You might have experienced that the state-of-the-art of various areas of knowledge is not fully available unless of course you are affiliated to a university that pays for those accessibly fees.
+You might have experienced that the state-of-the-art of various areas of knowledge is not fully available unless of course you are affiliated to a university that pays for those access fees.
-If that is not your case, then there's actually the alternative to do unethical behaviour and get such manuscript using sci-hub.
+If that is not your case, then there's actually the alternative to do unethical behaviour and get such manuscripts using sci-hub.
-Again that, perhaps, that is not the proper way to practice good science to which around 2013 I found GitHub as great discovery where users not only shared openly code but also their knowledge via pre-prints using ArXiv.
+Again, perhaps, that is not the proper way to practice good science.
+Then around 2013 I found GitHub where users shared code openly.
+Additionally, users in GitHub share their knowledge using preprint repositories like ArXiv.
+Preprints, by the way, are manuscripts that can be read freely, but that are usually not yet peer reviewed.

 [_* Practicing and making Open Science_]
-So, the free software in GNU/Linux, the great spirit of GitHub user to share code, and the open access repository for pre-prints are big motivations for me to not only create new knowledge but to make the effort of putting those findings open accessible and reproducible for everyone.
+So, the free software in Linux, the great spirit of GitHub users to share code, and the open access repository for pre-prints are a big motivation for me to not only create new knowledge but to make the effort of putting those findings open, accessible and reproducible for everyone!
-Doing good open access science still has many challenges, but I am certain that my little contributions
+Doing good and open science still has many challenges, but I am certain that my little contributions
-(such as the publication of a fully open accessible PhD thesis or the development of frameworks for open scientific communications) as well contributions of others such as this amazing podcast might provide to the next generation of scientists a more legitimate scientific environment where science can be more reproducible, inclusive, transparent and open accessible.
+(such as the publication of a fully open accessible PhD thesis or the development of frameworks for open scientific communication) as well contributions of many others such as this amazing podcast might provide to the next generation of scientists a more legitimate scientific environment where science can be more reproducible, inclusive, transparent and openly accessible.

 # Outro (Heidi)
 Thank you for listening to Open Science Stories.
 If you have a story to tell or you want to provide feedback or inspiration,